Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Symmetries in large-eddy simulation

 Since replacing $m_{i j}$ with $m_{i j} + n \delta_{i j}$ for any scalar function $n$ does not change the dynamics---the isotropic part is absorbed by the pressure $p_v$---it is convenient to choose $m$ to be deviatoric (trace-free) and to fit it to the deviatoric part $\tau^\text{dev}_{i j} \coloneq \tau_{i j} - \tau_{k k} \delta_{i j} / 3$.

 Depending on the choice of closure $m$, the symmetry properties of the original equations may be violated.
-To enforce Galilean invariance, it is standard practice to express $m$ as a function of $\bar{A}$ rather than $\bar{u}$~\cite{lundParameterizationSubgridscaleStress1993}, since $\bar{u} + a(t)$ and $\bar{u}$ have identical velocity gradients for any constant $a(t)$.
+To enforce Galilean invariance, it is standard practice to express $m$ as a function of $\bar{A}$ rather than $\bar{u}$~\cite{lundParameterizationSubgridscaleStress1993}, since $\bar{u} + a(t)$ and $\bar{u}$ have identical velocity gradients for any scalar $a(t)$.
 Eddy viscosity models and Clark's gradient model depend solely on $\bar{A}$, and thus preserve Galilean invariance.
 More precisely, since $\bar{A}$ is invariant under the generalized Galilean transform of \cref{sec:symmetries-navier-stokes}, any closure depending solely on $\bar{A}$ preserves generalized Galilean invariance as well.
-In the following sections, we present two neural network closure architectures that additionally preserve rotational and reflectional symmetries.
+All closures considered in this paper are of this type, and we henceforth write them as functions $m(\bar{A})$; where a closure is evaluated on a resolved velocity field, as in the LES equations above or the error metrics of \cref{sec:results}, $m(\bar{u})$ abbreviates the composition of $m$ with the gradient $\bar{u} \mapsto \bar{A}$.